example42/example42.github.io/_posts/2018-10-22-profiles_explained.md

 Another solution is to use our [Puppet Systems Infrastructure Construction Kit - PSICK](https://github.com/example42/psick/blob/production/README.md).
 This will allow you easily spin up your Puppet infrastructure and configure your implementations by providing hiera data only.

-Within PSICK you will find many profiles using [tiny-puppet](https://github.com/example42/puppet-tp/blob/master/README.md).
+Within PSICK you will find many profiles using [tiny-puppet](https://github.com/example42/puppet-tp/blob/master/README.md) and others which cover common features with normal Puppet resources.
 With this module implementation we provide in interface from hiera data to types and providers, without the need for individual classes.

 But PSICK let you decide which solution you prefer.
 It only provides an interface for hiera data.